Perl Elements to Avoid

 The $#array notation gives the last index in @array and is always equal to the array length minus one.
 Some people use it to signify the length of the array:

-# Bad code: my @flags = ((0) x ($#names +1))
+my @flags = ((0) x ($#names +1))

 However this is unnecessary because one can better do it by evaluating @names in scalar context, possibly by saying scalar(@names).

-# Better code. my @flags = ((0) x @names);
+my @flags = ((0) x @names);

 $array[$#array], $array[$#array-1], etc.

-One can sometimes see people references the last elements of arrays using notation such as $array[$#array], $array[$#array-1] or even $array[scalar(@array)-1].
+One can sometimes see people reference the last elements of arrays using notation such as $array[$#array], $array[$#array-1] or even $array[scalar(@array)-1].
 This duplicates the identifier and is error prone and there's a better way to do it in Perl using negative indexes. $array[-1] is the last element of the array, $array[-2] is the second-to-last, etc.

 Interpolating Strings into Regular Expressions